💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 And as far as the authentication model, being able to do authenticated access either from a worker or from a client is great.

-You can also utilize the cache API in Cloudflare to cache accesses to specific Fauna keys and rows.
+You can also utilize the cache API and Cloudflare to cache accesses to specific Fauna keys and rows.

 So they fit together pretty well.